The Bankrate promise

 - Rewards rate: 5 percent cash back on Instacart.com and Instacart app purchases with partnered retail brands; 5 percent back on Chase Travel Center purchases; 2 percent back at gas stations, restaurants and on select streaming services; 1 percent back on all other purchases

 - Welcome offer: Get a free year of Instacart+ and a $100 Instacart credit automatically upon approval; membership auto-renews (Terms apply)

 - Annual fee: $0

-At 5 percent back, this card offers unusually high rewards for online delivery, which includes many partnered grocery, electronics, sporting goods, pharmacy and warehouse club retailers (plus more — the full list of Instacart retailers can be found here).
+At 5 percent back, the Instacart Mastercard offers unusually high rewards for online delivery, which includes many partnered grocery, electronics, sporting goods, pharmacy and warehouse club retailers (plus more — the full list of Instacart retailers can be found here).
 However, the rewards don’t stop there.

 You can also earn cash back on gas station spending, restaurants and on select streaming services, as noted above.
 You’ll also earn 5 percent back on purchases made when using your card in the Chase Travel Center.
 All purchases made outside of these bonus categories still earn 1 percent back.

 If you have time to check out our Instacart Mastercard benefits guide, you’ll find out everything this card has to offer.
 If you’re strapped for time, we’ll do a quick breakdown of the card’s benefits below.

 Though there are other cash back cards that offer more enticing welcome bonuses of $200, $300 or more, we’ll give this one a pass because it’s a no-annual-fee card.
 Plus, the welcome bonus is valued at $199 with a $100 credit toward an Instacart order and a complimentary Instacart+ membership, normally $99 a year.
 After one year is up, your membership will automatically renew.